EpicEric/sandhole/book/src/features.md

 - View user details for connections.
   - Display key algorithm and comments.
   - Remove user connections and keys.

+### Admin-only aliases

+- Access to special aliases that can only be local forwarded to by users with admin credentials.
+  - Endpoint for exposing Prometheus metrics.
+(Alias: `prometheus.sandhole:10`)

 ## Configuration